Hole by Hole Guide

 The first par 3 on the course, a stream divides the hole halfway between the tee and green but shouldn’t come into play.
 Greenside bunkers are the main obstacles on an otherwise friendly hole.

-Another short par 4 that requires accuracy off the tee, the fairway gradually ascends to a receptive green.
+Another short par 4 that requires accuracy off the tee.
+The fairway gradually ascends to a an elevated green guarded by bunkers on both sides.

 The hole is slightly downhill from tee to green which means it plays a little shorter than its yardage.
 Any shot pulled left will be out of bounds.
 Anything right will end up in thick rough.